 To manage the model risks, the Group has implemented the Group Model Governance Framework (the Framework).
 The Framework is a group wide policy and is applicable to models in all entities and subsidiaries of the Group.
-According to the Framework, all internally or externally (vendor based) developed risk quantification models that directly affect the financial reporting on Expected Loss (EL) and Lifetime Expected Loss (LEL) require independent validation.
+According to the Framework, all internally or externally (vendor based) developed risk quantification models that directly affect the financial reporting, including Expected Loss (EL), Lifetime Expected Loss (LEL) and Regulatory requirements require independent validation.